 CHP investigates a case of severe paediatric influenza A infection

-The case involves an 8-year-old boy with good past health, who has presented with fever, cough and sore throat since February 1 and vomiting today.
-He was sent to Tuen Mun Hospital today where he was admitted for further management.
-His respiratory specimen tested positive for influenza A (H1) virus upon laboratory testing.
-The clinical diagnosis was influenza A infection complicated with encephalopathy.
+The case involves a 7-year-old boy with underlying illnesses, who has presented with fever and cough since January 28.
+He was brought to the Accident and Emergency Department at Tseung Kwan O Hospital for medical attention on January 29 and was admitted for treatment.
+He was subsequently transferred to the Paediatric Intensive Care Unit of the Hong Kong Children's Hospital for further management today.
+His nasopharyngeal swab tested positive for influenza A (H1) virus upon laboratory testing.
+The clinical diagnosis was influenza A infection complicated with encephalopathy and seizure.
 He is now in serious condition.

-Initial enquiries revealed that the patient had received seasonal influenza vaccination (SIV) for this season and had no travel history during the incubation period.
-The patient's home contacts have remained asymptomatic so far.
+Initial enquiries revealed that the patient had not received a seasonal influenza vaccination (SIV) for this season.
+He had travelled to Seoul during the incubation period.
+His home contacts have remained asymptomatic so far.

 The CHP's investigations are ongoing.

 A spokesman for the CHP said, "Hong Kong has already entered the 2019-20 winter influenza season and seasonal influenza activity is expected to remain at an elevated level for some time.
 Members of the public aged six months or above who have not yet received influenza vaccination, particularly children, the elderly and those with underlying illnesses, are advised to receive an SIV as early as possible to better protect themselves in the coming winter influenza season against influenza A and B infections.
 It takes about two weeks for antibodies to develop in the body after vaccination."